SirMekus/mmuo/Readme.md

 This will select every `<a>` tag in the DOM.

 If, however, you want to work on a particular element - for instance on the particular button that was clicked on - say, for an event, simply pass the element (retrieved via any "normal" Javascript DOM retrieval methods) as argument to the function.

-If you use our event listener then you will already have access to a special `this` keyword which is a reference to the the element that was clicked on.
+> If you use our `on` function to listen to events then you will already have access to a special `this` keyword which is a reference to the element that was clicked on.
 E.g:

 ```javascript
 import { element as $, on } from "mmuo"